-Sanitize means the process of destroying or reducing organisms to a safe level.
+CC Facility Handbook 1.2 Sanitize means the process of destroying or reducing organisms to a safe level.
 Includes properly cleaned equipment and surfaces, such as sinks and cots.
 Sanitation shall be accomplished with the application of a chemical sanitizer or the use of hot water or steam.
 Sanitizing agents much be used according to the manufacturer label.
-Sanitizing agents used on food contact surfaces must be labeled by the manufacturer safe for use on food contact surfaces and have specific instructions designed for use on food contact surfaces.
+Sanitizing agents used on food contact surfaces must be labeled by the manufacturer safe for use on food contact surfaces.
 The manufacturer's directions must be followed.

-School-Age Child Care Credential is equivalent to a child development associate credential, pursuant to 402.035(3)(b), F.S. and offered through one of the following programs: Florida Child Care Professional Credential (FCCPC) and Florida Department of Education School-Age Professional Certificate (SAPC).
-Issuance of a School-Age Child Care Credential certifies successful completion of a department-approved training program that consists of a minimum of 120 hours of school-age/early childhood instruction, 480 contact hours with school-age children, and a formal observation.
+CC Facility Handbook 1.2 School-Age Child Care Credential is equivalent to a child development associate credential, pursuant to 402.305(3)(b), F.S. and offered through one of the following programs: Florida Child Care Professional Credential (FCCPC) and Florida Department of Education School-Age Professional Certificate (SAPC).
+Issuance of a School-Age Child Care Credential certifies successful completion of a department-approved training program that consists of a minimum of 120 hours of school-age/early childhood instruction, 480 contact hours with school-age children, and formal observations.
 Credentials must be documented on CF-FSP Form 5270, Florida Child Care Professional Certificate.
 A copy of CF-FSP 5270 may be obtained from www.myflfamilies.com/childcare.
 Active credentials are valid for five years from the date of issuance.
-A list of approved and recognized School-Age Child Care Credential programs may be obtained from www.myflfamilies.com/childcare.
+A list of approved and recognized School-Age Child Care.

-Secretary - Secretary means the Secretary of the Department of Children and Family Services.
+Ch 402.302(16) Secretary - Secretary means the Secretary of the Department of Children and Family Services.

-Serious Injury is any injury/incident resulting in death or serious physical or emotional harm to a child that prudently calls for medical attention, including medication errors that present a risk of ineffectiveness or adverse reaction.
+CC Facility Handbook 1.2 Serious Injury is any injury/incident resulting in death or serious physical or emotional harm to a child that prudently calls for medical attention, including medication errors that present a risk of ineffectiveness or adverse reaction.

-Stable walls or Barriers refer to the boundaries that define a classroom space.
+SA Facility Handbook 1.2 Stable walls or Barriers refer to the boundaries that define a classroom space.
 Walls or barriers must be constructed in a sturdy manner and anchored together, or to the floor or walls.
 Walls or barriers must be stable and secure and must not pose a threat to falling over.
 The material for the barriers or walls must be non-hazardous and may not be made of materials such as see-thru or plastic curtains, fabric or mesh materials.
-The stable walls or barriers must be a minimum of 32 inches in height from the floor in classrooms for children age 2, and must be a minimum of four (4) feet in height from the floor in classrooms for children ages 3 years or older.
+The stable walls or barriers must be a minimum of 32 inches in height from the floor in classrooms for children age 2 and must be a minimum of four (4) feet in height from the floor in classrooms for children ages 3 years or older.
 All classrooms must continue to meet fire code requirements for entrance(s) and exit(s) of the classroom.

-Summer Day Camp - Summer day camp means recreational, educational and other enrichment programs operated during summer vacations for children who are five years of age on or before September 1 or older.
+Ch 409.175Summer Day Camp - Summer day camp means recreational, educational and other enrichment programs operated during summer vacations for children who are five years of age on or before September 1 or older.
 Summer day camps are not licensed.

-Teen Parenting Child Care Program - A teen parenting child care program means a program developed to provide child care for children of teen parents for the purpose of preventing school dropout and for facilitating early bonding of infant and parent.
+10/14/89 Teen Parenting Child Care Program - A teen parenting child care program means a program developed to provide child care for children of teen parents for the purpose of preventing school dropout and for facilitating early bonding of infant and parent.
 The program must be affiliated with a public or nonpublic school.
 Parenting activities must be a part of the program's curriculum.